- Parish Surgeries

 More information: www.beginningexperience.org

 When we experience a loss, especially when it is of someone we love, we may find it difficult to cope.
 Our parish Consolation Group offers you friendship, and support to those who have lost family or friends.
 We also offer a safe, confidential space to talk about your loss.
 It may be some years after bereavement before you feel the need to share the experience.
 Do not let this prevent you from joining us.
 You will receive a warm welcome.
-Please join us in the Sanctuary of the Upper Room in the Parish Centre.
-We meet every six weeks on a Thursday (4.30–5.30pm).
+Please join us in the Sanctuary of the Upper Room in the Parish Centre we meet on the last Thursday of the month (4.00pm–5.00pm).

 Cruse Bereavement Care